T0mexX/hugo-sep/README.md

 	}
 })
 ```

 &nbsp;
 In the red boxes below we show the outcome of the tests for `InSlice`  and `InSliceEqualFold`.
-&nbsp;

 ![](readme_images/marco_verbose_tests_string.png)

 &nbsp;
 ###### Coverage Result After Improvement

-We improved the test coverage from 0 (0%) to 3/3 (100%) branches covered in both the functions.
-The function `InSlice` checks if a string is contained in an Array[] of strings.
-Additionally, the function `InSliceEqualFold` takes as parameters an Array[] of string and a string, it creates an `EqualFold` object with those two parameters and check if the string is contained in the Array[].
-Thanks to this behavioural similarity we reused the same test adopted in the previous function (`InSlice`).
+Considering these 2 functions, we went from *0/6* (*0%*) to *6/6* (*100%*) branches covered.
+The function `InSlice` checks if a string is contained in an Array of strings.
+Additionally, the function `InSliceEqualFold`, taking as parameters an Array of string and a string, creates an `EqualFold` object with those two parameters and checks if the string is contained in the Array.
+Thanks to this behavioural similarity, we used the same tests for both functions.
-Additionally, by running again the built-in go statement coverage tool we achieve a 100% statement coverage for both the functions.
+>NORAH SAYS: explain better what you are testing, which cases did you include?

 ![](readme_images/marco_strings_coverage_after.png)

 &nbsp;
 ![](readme_images/marco_statement_cover_final.png)
-___

 &nbsp;
+&nbsp;
 ## Norah
 ###### Setting Up
 ***Function 1:*** `EqualAny` &nbsp;
 ***File:*** `common/hstrings/strings.go`

-The `BranchAnalyzer` and the flag setters for `common/hstrings/strings.go` were already set up [[commit](https://github.com/T0mexX/hugo-sep/commit/fd3a355808d73476661b655fafe999ec984622a5)].
+The `BranchAnalyzer` and the flag setters for `common/hstrings/strings.go` are already set up [[commit](https://github.com/T0mexX/hugo-sep/commit/fd3a355808d73476661b655fafe999ec984622a5)].

 ```go
 var ba = BranchAnalyzer{